 In this circumstance, once an application for registration is approved, a Provisional MLT Practice Permit is issued (via email) with an expiry date of December 31 for the current registration year.
 Individuals practicing with a Provisional MLT Practice Permit must practice under “direct supervision”.
 “Direct supervision” means that a Regulated Member with an appropriate MLT Practice Permit is physically present and available to assist and/or consult.
-Once CSMLS certification and education credentials are available, Regulated Members with Provisional MLT Practice Permits are required to provide the CMLTA verification of CSMLS certification (a copy of certificate or examination results) and a copy of diploma/degree parchment, or must have official sealed transcripts sent directly to the CMLTA from the educational institution.
+Once CSMLS certification and education credentials are available, Regulated Members with Provisional MLT Practice Permits are required to provide the CMLTA with verification of CSMLS certification (a copy of certificate or examination results) and a copy of diploma/degree, or must have official sealed transcripts sent directly to the CMLTA from the educational institution.
 If satisfactory, the Regulated Member will be upgraded from the provisional register to the applicable full standing register (e.g. General, Clinical Genetics) and receive a new MLT Practice Permit.
 It is advisable to provide an upgraded MLT Practice Permit to an employer as soon as possible to remove the condition of direct supervision.